texnoforge/python-wopeditor/docs/intro.md

 [Invocation of Magic](https://texnoforge.dev/words-of-power-devlog-2-invocation-of-magic.html)
 to get better idea of what I'm trying to achieve.

-`wopeditor.texnomagic` module is dedicated to technical side of things and I plan to make it a dedicated module available from PyPI once it matures but for now it's more convenient to have everything in one repository.
+`texnomagic` module is dedicated to technical side of things and I plan to make it a dedicated module available from PyPI once it matures but for now it's more convenient to have everything in one repository.